LIKO-12/liko-12.github.io/docs/graphics/state-stacks.md

 ### `popColor`

-Pops the last active color from the ColorStack.
+Pop the last active color from the ColorStack.

 ```lua
 popColor()